NikJagan/UNICEF_EUR_Group_4_Public/README.md

 # Repository goal
 This repository consists of files that were used by Marleen Haubitz, Anastasia Khomenko, Nikilesh Jagan, and Inno Loor for analysis of Unicef data as a part of FEM11153: Seminar Case Studies in Data Science and Marketing Analytics.
 Master's program DSMA.

+This repository is part of the course, the main output of which was a final report.
+Therefore, this repository cannot be regarded separate from this report, where a lot of choices made for coding are explained from the literatire standpoint.

 # Effect of external events and social proximities on donations

 ## Description